 Sometimes Wheeler can’t distance himself from his feelings.
 One full page is just a 34 line apology for the USA to the rest of the world, detailing the inconsiderate, selfish and arse-covering behaviour of the nation circa 2005.
 How much Americans took it to heart can be judged either by their electing Barack Obama President in 2008 or Donald Trump in 2016.
 It begins a section of strips about Too Much Coffee Man’s heartfelt sorrow at how the USA’s war on terror is progressing and what patriotism has come to mean.
 A few strips on, another character goes to hell and is given the run down as to conditions.
 The joke is that they match the USA in 2005.

 Occasionally Wheeler steps back from political and social despair, and it’s surprising to see he can produce a classic gag strip.
 The devil sneezes, and the response is “God bless you”.
 Established gag writers would be happy with that.
 Better still, he follows up with an explanation of the phrase, which fits right into Too Much Coffee Man’s mood.

 The introspection and downbeat mood means Too Much Coffee Man will never have universal appeal, but zone into his world and you might believe there’s someone worse off than you are.
-Screw Heaven, When I Die I’m Going to Mars is next, or the first five TMCM collections are packaged together as the Too Much Coffee Man Omnibus.
+The more personal selection of Screw Heaven, When I Die I’m Going to Mars is next, or the first five TMCM collections are packaged together as the Too Much Coffee Man Omnibus.